Table of Contents

 2. What is a Trigger Code?

 A Trigger code in Salesforce is an element of Apex code that runs before or after particular data manipulation language (DML) events.
-These events include Salesforce records insert, update, deletes, and undelete.
-The trigger code is used to implement custom logic, such as data validation, automation, or modification, in response to various DML events.
+These events include insert, update, delete, and undelete operations on Salesforce records.

 3. What are the types of Salesforce Triggers?